Philip N. Cohen: Public work

 Cohen has been the author of the Family Inequality blog since 2009.

-His writing has appeared in The New York Times Sunday Review, The Washington Post, The Chronicle of Higher Education, Sociological Images, The Atlantic, The Daily Beast, Boston Review, Huffington Post, Time, Pacific Standard, LSE Impact Blog, The Conversation, Salon, CNN, the Hill, the New Republic, and NBC Think.
+His writing has appeared in The New York Times Sunday Review, The Washington Post, The Chronicle of Higher Education, The Daily Beast, Boston Review, CNN, the Hill, The New Republic, and others.

-He has also contributed to news reports for such sources as The New York Times, Time magazine, NPR, The Washington Post, BBC, CGTN, MSNBC and Vox.com.

 In 2011 he served as a consultant to the United States Census Bureau for its release of the first enumeration of same-sex married couples from the 2010 decennial census.

 Cohen is an advocate for open scholarship and open access for academic research.
 He organized SocArXiv, an open research repository for the social sciences.
 SocArXiv launched Open Scholarship for the Social Sciences (O3S), a conference at the University of Maryland, in 2017.

 He was a plaintiff in the lawsuit Knight First Amendment Institute v.
 Trump, filed July 11, 2017.
 In the lawsuit, a group of Twitter users blocked by U.S. President Donald Trump's account alleged that this blocking was a violation of their First Amendment rights.
 The case was decided in the plaintiffs' favor on May 23, 2018, and that decision was upheld by the United States Court of Appeals for the Second Circuit.
 After Trump's presidency ended before the Supreme Court heard his appeal, the Court vacated the decision as moot on April 5, 2021.

-Photography

-Cohen's photography has appeared in Contexts magazine, and in news reports.
+In 2021 Cohen organized an open letter of more than 150 demographers and social scientists to the Pew Research Center, urging them to stop using generation labels in their analysis of social trends.
+In 2023, after an extensive review of their research and methods, Pew announced a change in their use of generation labels, to "avoid reinforcing harmful stereotypes or oversimplifying people’s complex lived experiences" and said, in the future, "our audiences should not expect to see a lot of new research coming out of Pew Research Center that uses the generational lens.